disco-anon/DISCO/README.md

-# DiSCo: Difficulty-Guided Self-Paced Coordinate Training for Time Series Anomaly Detection
+# DiSCo: Difficulty-Guided Sample Coordination for Reconstruction-Based Time Series Anomaly Detection

 This repository provides an implementation of **DiSCo**, a difficulty-guided coordinated training framework for unsupervised time series anomaly detection (TSAD).